Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 Integrating GOMEMLIMIT with the memory limiter

-For a truly robust production deployment, the memory limiter processor should be used in tandem with the GOMEMLIMIT environment variable.
-They provide two different but complementary layers of defense.
+For a truly robust production deployment, the memory limiter processor should be used in tandem with the GOMEMLIMIT environment variable as they provide two complementary layers of defense.

 GOMEMLIMIT is a feature of the Go runtime, not the OpenTelemetry Collector itself.
 It acts as a soft cap on memory usage, guiding the garbage collector (GC) to free memory more aggressively as usage approaches the specified limit.
 This helps smooth out memory growth and reduces the chance of sudden spikes.
 In effect, it’s a proactive measure that keeps memory consumption in check before it becomes a problem.

 The memory limiter, on the other hand, operates at the application level.
 It serves as a circuit breaker that steps in when memory usage has already exceeded a defined threshold.
-If garbage collection alone isn't enough to control memory growth—especially during sudden traffic surges—the memory limiter provides a safety net by throttling data and triggering additional GC cycles.
+If garbage collection alone isn't enough to rein in memory growth, the memory limiter provides a safety net by throttling data and triggering additional GC cycles.
 This makes it a reactive safeguard that kicks in only when needed.

 Using both together creates a strong defense.
 GOMEMLIMIT reduces the likelihood of ever hitting the memory limiter’s threshold, while the limiter ensures the Collector remains stable if memory usage suddenly spikes beyond what the Go runtime can handle on its own.